AlexZhurkevich/HistoQC-Tiling/README.md

 ## 1. **Installation**:
 You can refer to [original](https://github.com/choosehappy/HistoQC) installation instruction but I higly recommend using my [HQC_Dockerfile](https://github.com/AlexZhurkevich/HistoQC-Tiling/blob/main/HQC_Dockerfile).
 Simply copy it over to you machine in a separate folder and build with:<br/>
 `docker build --no-cache -t histoqc/histoqc --build-arg user=YOUR_USERNAME -f HQC_Dockerfile .`<br/>
-Do not forget to specify your host **username**, otherwise you are risking running docker as root and if you do not have a sudo on your machine, all resulted files will be unaccessible to you.
+Do not forget to specify **YOUR_USERNAME** as your host **username**, otherwise you are risking running docker as root and if you do not have a sudo on your machine, all resulted files will be unaccessible to you.

 ## 2. **Running**:
 To run HistoQC in my container you can: `docker run --rm -it -v /hdd:/mnt histoqc/histoqc:latest python3 qc_pipeline --nthreads 12 --config config.ini --outdir /mnt/HISTOQC_OUTDIR /mnt/SVS_FILE_PATH/*/*.svs`.